Unit 731: Biological warfare

 Unit 731 and its affiliated units (Unit 1644 and Unit 100, among others) were involved in research, development and experimental deployment of epidemic-creating biological weapons in assaults against the Chinese populace (both military and civilian) throughout World War II.

 By 1939, Ishii had condensed his laboratory discoveries to six potent pathogens: anthrax, typhoid, paratyphoid, glanders, dysentery, and plague-infected human fleas.
 These agents were robust enough to ignite epidemics of considerable magnitude and resilient to aerial dispersal.
 This marked the initiation of the latter phase of Ishii's elaborate scheme: conducting field trials through military expeditions on unsuspecting civilians, aiming to devise a method of dissemination that would efficiently spread the pathogens in optimal concentrations for maximum devastation.
-His experiments involved the development of biodegradable bombs housing live rats and fleas infected with diseases, designed to explode mid-air, ensuring the safe descent of the infected creatures to the ground.
+His experiments involved developing biodegradable bombs that housed live rats and fleas infected with diseases, designed to explode mid-air, ensuring the safe descent of the infected creatures to the ground.
 Additionally, he deployed birds and bird feathers contaminated with anthrax from low-flying aircraft.
+Mice were bred on-site, with 300 rodents distributed from the unit each month.

 Plague-infected fleas, bred in the laboratories of Unit 731 and Unit 1644, were spread by low-flying airplanes over Chinese cities, including coastal Ningbo and Changde, Hunan Province, in 1940 and 1941.
 These operations killed tens of thousands with bubonic plague epidemics.
 An expedition to Nanjing involved spreading typhoid and paratyphoid germs into the wells, marshes, and houses of the city, as well as infusing them in snacks distributed to locals.
 Epidemics broke out shortly after, to the elation of many researchers, who concluded that paratyphoid fever was "the most effective" of the pathogens.

-The Library of Congress holds a set of three declassified documents from Unit 731, each more than 100 pages long, translated from Japanese to English.
-These documents provided comprehensive clinical records about the daily progression of various pathogens within the bodies of helpless prisoners who were experimented on by Japanese doctors.
+The United States Library of Congress holds three declassified documents from Unit 731, each more than 100 pages long, translated from Japanese into English.
+These documents provided comprehensive clinical records about the daily progression of various pathogens within the bodies of prisoners who were experimented on by Japanese doctors.

 Japanese soldiers provided testimony indicating that the research program had the capability to manufacture substantial quantities of biological agents on a monthly basis: 300 kg of plague, 500–700 kg of anthrax, 800–900 kg of typhoid, and 1,000 kg of cholera.
-Despite the significant production volumes, even small amounts of these bacteria possessed the potential to cause severe harm and fatalities.
+Despite the significant production volumes, even small amounts of these bacteria could cause severe harm or death.